rubencfu/app-trips/README.md

 Well, as DDD is not meant for frontend, and widely used in different forms, is something almost subjective.
 I think it makes more sense to unify domain and application in frontend, and create an extra layer called UI or Views, that is where the framework truly resides.

+## Another possible DDD Aproach

+Another option is to isolate each view in its own Domain and Infrastructure, this means that every view would have its models, services and implementations.
+This way, we assure the application to not spread bugs, or to migrate easily to other frameworks or micro-frontends, but code redundance would be bigger.

+## Some VSCode Plugins Recommendations

+- Angular Language Service
+- Prettier
+- Tailwind CSS IntelliSense